 In this post, I’d like to highlight similar authors you might consider highlighting in your k/1 classroom as an alternative to Seuss.
 There are new authors publishing books all the time, and even though it’s good to visit classic titles, we also need to look at what’s new in order to make the best decisions for our students.

-AUTHORS OF BOOKS THAT RHYME
+AUTHORS OF RHYMING BOOKS

 The first series in my list are the Pout Pout Fish books by Deborah Diesen.
 I just love them.
 They have playful rhythm and the vocabulary!!
 They are rich with tier 2 words and feature themes that are really good for kids.
 There are about ten titles to choose from, so you have lots of options.
 You can work on character building right along with rhyme and vocabulary too.
 Check out this read aloud video from Auntie Lee of the first in the series.